py-vcon/py-vcon/py_vcon_server/README.md

 ![vCon PipelineDefinition Diagram](docs/PipelineDefinition.png)

-A pipeline can be run once using the [vCon: Pipelines RESTful API](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#vCon%3A%20Pipelines`) or jobs can be queued for the pipeline server to run using the [Admin: Job Queues RESTful API](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/Admin%3A%20Job%20Queues/add_queue_job_queue__name__put).
+A pipeline can be run one time using the [vCon: Pipelines RESTful API](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/vCon%3A%20Pipelines`) or many jobs can be queued for the pipeline server to run through any of the defined pipelines using the [Admin: Job Queues RESTful API](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/Admin%3A%20Job%20Queues/add_queue_job_queue__name__put).

 ![vCon Pipeline Server Flow Diagram](docs/PipelineServerFlow.png)